Utah is home to many different species of amphibians, with some being more common than others.

 Northern Leopard Frogs prefer the water.
 However, these types of frogs in Utah can also be found on land during the breeding season.

-They live for about 4-5 years and mate in mid-May or June.
+They have lived together for about 4-5 years and mate in mid-May or June.
 Their young are born from July to August, with an average of 20 eggs per female.

-These types of frogs in Utah eat insects and other small animals (typically) and grow to around 3-4 inches long.
+These frogs in Utah eat insects and other small animals (typically) and grow to around 3-4 inches long.

 The Northern Leopard Frog is one of three types of frogs that doesn’t require a pond to lay its eggs.
 Instead, it will dig a hole close to water sources where it lays its eggs and covers them up again; water isn’t required for tadpoles until they undergo metamorphosis into adult frogs.